 - protection of members of the public, for example from radon in buildings

 - protection of medical patients, for example by avoiding accidents in radio-diagnosis and radiotherapy

 - strengthened requirements on emergency preparedness and response incorporating lessons learnt from the Fukushima accident.

 The basic safety standards are developed in consultation with a group of scientific experts in public health and in particular in radiation protection.

 The latest Basic Safety Standards Directive entered into force on 6 February 2014 and EU countries must ensure compliance by 6 February 2018.

 Emergency preparedness and response

 In the event of a nuclear accident, fast and accurate sharing of information can make a huge difference in ensuring people's safety.
 Under the Euratom Treaty, the European Commission is responsible for exchanging information quickly.
 It does this through:

 - The European Radiological Data Exchange Platform (EURDEP), which makes radiological monitoring data from 38 European countries available to each other.
-All EU Countries plus Iceland, Norway, Russia, Switzerland, Turkey, the former Yugoslav Republic of Macedonia, Ukraine, Azerbaijan, Serbia and Belarus participate in EURDEP.
+All EU Countries plus Iceland, Norway, Russia, Switzerland, Turkey, the Republic of North Macedonia, Ukraine, Azerbaijan, Serbia and Belarus participate in EURDEP.
 EURDEP data is usually provided at least once a day.
 Data is delivered at least once every hour during an emergency.
 Public radiation monitoring data is made available at the public EURDEP site.